-The Simrad SN90 comprises a computer with an operating panel, a transceiver and a transducer.
-As an option, a hull unit can be used for forward looking installations.
+The Simrad SN90 system comprises a Processor Unit (computer) with an operating panel, a transceiver and a transducer.
+As an option, a hull unit can be used for forward-looking installations.

 (A) Display (the second display is optional)